eliot-akira/sass-example/README.md

 # Sass Example

 This example shows a minimal setup for using Sass.

+It provides commands to:

+- compile Sass to CSS (optionally include source maps)

+- minify the result

-It provides commands to compile Sass to CSS with source maps, minify the result, and watch files for changes to automatically compile during development.
+- watch files for changes to automatically compile during development

 ## Build